Numerical continuation: Applications of numerical continuation techniques

 Numerical continuation techniques have found a great degree of acceptance in the study of chaotic dynamical systems and various other systems which belong to the realm of catastrophe theory.
 The reason for such usage stems from the fact that various non-linear dynamical systems behave in a deterministic and predictable manner within a range of parameters which are included in the equations of the system.
 However, for a certain parameter value the system starts behaving chaotically and hence it became necessary to follow the parameter in order to be able to decipher the occurrences of when the system starts being non-predictable, and what exactly (theoretically) makes the system become unstable.

 Analysis of parameter continuation can lead to more insights about stable/critical point bifurcations.
 Study of saddle-node, transcritical, pitch-fork, period doubling, Hopf, secondary Hopf (Neimark) bifurcations of stable solutions allows for a theoretical discussion of the circumstances and occurrences which arise at the critical points.
 Parameter continuation also gives a more dependable system to analyze a dynamical system as it is more stable than more interactive, time-stepped numerical solutions.
 Especially in cases where the dynamical system is prone to blow-up at certain parameter values (or combination of values for multiple parameters).

-It is extremely insightful as to the presence of stable solutions (attracting or repelling) in the study of nonlinear differential equations where time stepping in the form of the Crank Nicolson algorithm is extremely time consuming as well as unstable in cases of nonlinear growth of the dependent variables in the system.
+It is insightful as to the presence of stable solutions (attracting or repelling) in the study of nonlinear differential equations where time stepping in the form of the Crank Nicolson algorithm is time consuming as well as unstable in cases of nonlinear growth of the dependent variables in the system.
 The study of turbulence is another field where the Numerical Continuation techniques have been used to study the advent of turbulence in a system starting at low Reynolds numbers.
-Also, research using these techniques has provided the possibility of finding stable manifolds and bifurcations to invariant-tori in the case of the restricted three-body problem in Newtonian gravity and have also given interesting and deep insights into the behaviour of systems such as the Lorenz equations.
+Also, research using these techniques has provided the possibility of finding stable manifolds and bifurcations to invariant-tori in the case of the restricted three-body problem in Newtonian gravity and have also given insights into the behaviour of systems such as the Lorenz equations.